Home

 • it helps to build and maintain your cell structure!

-• Some cholesterol is produced naturally in your body - some of it comes from the food you eat.
+• Cholesterol is produced naturally in your body - some of it comes from the food you eat.

-• when too much bad cholesterol - LDL - circulates in the blood it can be deposited on the inside walls of your coronary arteries.
+• when too much oxidized LDL cholesterol - incorrectly and simplistically referred to as BAD cholesterol circulates in the blood it can be deposited on the inside walls of your coronary arteries

 • in combination with other substances, cholesterol can form plaque - a thick, hard deposit that can narrow the arteries and make them less flexible.
 This is the process of atherosclerosis.